 Prior to attending law school, Ms. Slack worked for six years for J.P.
 Morgan in New York City, initially as a systems analyst for foreign securities trading, and later as an officer supporting interest rate derivatives trading and a related global mark-to-market scenario and pricing system for exotic options and other derivative products developed for the traders in the company’s New York, London and Tokyo offices.

 Henry Morgenbesser is a founding partner of Katzke & Morgenbesser LLP.
-Henry has over 30 to 35 years of experience in employee benefits and executive compensation matters, with a primary focus on executive compensation aspects of domestic and cross-border mergers and acquisitions and individual contractual negotiations.
+Henry has over 35 years of experience in employee benefits and executive compensation matters, with a primary focus on executive compensation aspects of domestic and cross-border (public and private equity) mergers and acquisitions and individual contractual negotiations.
 He advises both corporate and individual clients on structuring, negotiating and drafting acquisition, divestiture, joint venture, employment, severance, change-in-control, consulting, non-competition, and employment settlement agreements and clawback, retention, deferred compensation and cash-based, equity-based and other incentive compensation plans and arrangements.
 Henry also provides counsel on structuring and developing golden parachute excise tax strategies and conducting change-in-control defense reviews.
 Henry routinely addresses corporate directors and compensation committees on benefits and executive compensation issues relating both to transactional and day-to-day advisory matters.

 Prior to founding Katzke & Morgenbesser LLP, Henry was a New York-based partner at White & Case, and, more recently, at Allen & Overy LLP where he headed the North American benefits and compensation practice for the global law firm.
 Henry is a frequent lecturer on employee benefits and executive compensation matters (including for the American Bar Association and Practicing Law Institute), and has authored or co-authored many published articles.
 Henry has been listed annually since 2007 in Best Lawyers in New York (both for benefits and compensation) and New York Super Lawyers and his practice has a Band 3 listing in Chambers USA-America's Leading Lawyers for Business, as well as a Tier I national ranking in US News and World Report.